19karim/Adult_Data_Logistic_Regression/README.md

 Handling categorical variables: Encoding categorical variables like workclass, education, marital status, occupation, relationship, race, sex, and native country using label encoding.

 Feature scaling: Standard scaling or normalization of numerical features such as age, capital_gain, capital_loss, and hours_per_week.

+Results:

+The results of the logistic regression model, including accuracy and other relevant metrics, can be found in the notebook or script output.